sks316/sks316/README.md

 # 👋 Hi.
 I kinda exist sorta maybe.
 I do things sometimes.
 Very, very stupid things.
 I don't think many people care though.

+Oh, and I want to be a [VTuber](https://www.howtogeek.com/720841/what-is-a-vtuber/).
+There's that too.

 ### 🙋‍♀️ A few pointless details about me

 My chosen name is Lillie.
 My pronouns are she/her and I am a transgender woman.
 My favorite game is Pokémon XD: Gale of Darkness for the Nintendo GameCube (which I wish would eventually get rereleased but know deep down it'll never happen).